the-engine-room/responsible-data-handbook/_posts/0001-01-04-chapter-02a-getting-data.md

 to another agency, that agency may receive a specific sub-set of information on the subject as to protect sensitive or non-relevant information.

+####TOOLS:
-**TOOLS**: Create a Roles-Responsibilities-Functionality Map to help you identify who should do what and when.
+Create a Roles-Responsibilities-Functionality Map to help you identify who should do what and when.
 Here is an example:

 ![Role Responsibilities](../assets/img/img-02a-02.png)